yeehaa123/elab/h2020/proposal/erc_proposal_template.md

 *a  description of any significant infrastructure and/or any major items of technical equipment, relevant to the proposed work;*
 **DH > what do you need for your work? white boards etc.**

-#####Weyeser

-Weyeser is a company specialized in supporting organizations to translate big amounts of data into knowledge by means of data mining, text mining and visualization.
-Their solutions offer Governments, Governmental Institutions, Universities, Think Tanks and Corporations ways of objectively assessing their knowledge portfolio and that of their peers.

-Within this proposed project weyeser will provide expertise concerning the questions of how mere data processing can be transformed into a process of knowledge production.
-Not only cultural institutions, but organizations, institutions and companies of all fields produce and provide increasing sets of digital data.
-Weyeser will develop apllications that allows humanities students to compile new perspectives and knowledge from the analysis, correlation and visualization of these data sets.
-At the same time these tools will make humanities research and concepts more tangible and accessible to an larger audience.

 ####4.2.
 Third parties involved in the project (including use of third party resources)